irvnet/container-network/docs/content-publishing.md

 - Cleanup - describe how to delete all the resources so readers don't get charged
 - Demo (max 10m)

+Multi-part tutorials:
+- part 1 gets published publicly
+- part 2 & 3 are for public or customer-facing sessions
+- part 1 gets pushed (manually) from local machine as markdown to gitbook (remainder stays in git)

+## keep 2 gitbook respos (or spaces)
+- private - where draft and backlog content get screated
+- public - wehre content gets released when appropriate for all to see This allows me to separate the pace of building vs releasing content

 ### Video Demos
 Keep it simple
 - capture them with quicktime